pvdabeel/prolog/Documentation/Handbook/01-doc-introduction.md

 The previous section closed with a claim: Gentoo captures the hardest sub-problems in software configuration management, so anything that works for Gentoo generalises to simpler domains.
-This section substantiates that claim — first by looking at what the knowledge Gentoo distributes actually contains, then at how that model has been stressed across architectures and platforms, and finally at where it is deployed at industrial scale.
+This section substantiates that claim — looking at what the knowledge Gentoo distributes actually contains, how that model has been stressed across architectures and platforms, and where it is deployed at industrial scale — before returning to what all of this means for a reasoning engine.

 ### The metadistribution in practice